zwilling/plutus-integration-testing-toolkit/README.md

 ## Test cases
 - integration-toolkit/test-environment: checks whether your environment config looks correct and if the cli can query the testnet tip
-For each smart contract to test (examples for alwayssucceeds , :memo: are given)
+For each smart contract to test (an example for alwayssucceeds is given)
   - if the code builds
   - if the executable build
   - if the script address can be created
   - if the datum hash can be build
   - if the transaction can be build
+  - if the transaction can be signed and submitted